DeVito leads clutch drive to Bullock's winning kick as New York Giants top Green Bay Packers 24-22

 DeVito leads clutch drive to Bullock’s winning kick as New York Giants top Green Bay Packers 24-22

-DeVito rushed for 71 yards in the third straight win for the Giants (5-8).
-He threw an 8-yard TD pass to Isaiah Hodgins while leading four scoring drives, two of them capped by Barkley runs of 5 and 1 yards.
+DeVito rushed for 71 yards and threw an 8-yard TD pass to Isaiah Hodgins while leading four scoring drives, two of them capped by Barkley runs of 5 and 1 yards.
 The Giants defense forced three turnovers.

 Reed scored on a 16-yard run and Anders Carlson kicked field goals of 36, 32 and 48 yards for the Packers (6-7), who had won three in a row.
 Green Bay dropped to 16-1 in December under LaFleur.